LandRegistry/lr-tutorials/Git/README.md

 We are going to change the code, but do this on a branch of the code.
-You can create a branch on github itself by going to the main page for a repo and clicking the branch drop do
+You can create a branch on github itself by going to the main page for a repo and clicking the branch drop down.

 ###Pull requests